How to Add Row to DataFrame in R?

 2. Add Row to DataFrame

-To add a new row to the DataFrame (data.frame) in R, first, you need to get the number of rows in the existing data frame using nrows(df) and add this new row towards the end nrow(df) + 1.
+To add a new row to the DataFrame (data.frame) in R, first, you need to get the number of rows in the existing data frame used nrows(df) and add a new row towards the end nrow(df) + 1.
 The following example adds a new row at the end of the dataframe.

 # Add Row to the DataFrame